-- Each executive board member must complete a Plan of Work before the first executive board meeting.
-Sample Plans of Work are available in the BASICS Resource Guides. - A Plan of Work should: - be in written form; - be approved by the executive board; - be an outline of the goals for that office or committee; - describe the action steps to achieve the goal(s); - relate to the broader goals of the Local PTA; and - include a budget if needed. - Become familiar with the duties of each committee chair by reviewing Texas PTA BASICS Resource Guides.
-Share job descriptions and materials as noted with the committee chairs and help them secure information and materials from their predecessors. - Encourage every executive board member to attend training either at Texas PTA LAUNCH or those offered by Council PTA. - All executive board members have two Texas PTA training requirements.
-FOUNDATIONS: Essentials and BASICS are completed online and should be taken no later than 30 days following election or appointment.
-Both are available at www.txpta.org/training. - Make sure each executive board member knows how to contact their counterparts at Council PTA and Texas PTA to get questions answered. - Create an Annual PTA Events Calendar.
+- Each executive board member must complete a plan of work before the first executive board meeting.
+Sample plans of work are available in the Basics Resource Guides. - A plan of work should - be in written form; - be approved by the executive board; - be an outline of the goals for that office or committee; - describe the action steps to achieve the goal(s); - relate to the broader goals of the Local PTA; and - include a budget, if needed. - Become familiar with the duties of each committee chair by reviewing Texas PTA Basics Resource Guides.
+Share job descriptions and materials as noted with the committee chairs and help them secure information and materials from their predecessors. - Encourage every executive board member to attend training at Texas PTA LAUNCH or those offered by Council PTA. - All executive board members have two Texas PTA training requirements.
+FOUNDATIONS: Essentials and Basics are completed online and should be taken no later than 30 days following election or appointment.
+Both are available at txpta.org/courses. - Make sure each executive board member knows how to contact their counterparts at Council PTA and Texas PTA to get questions answered. - Create an Annual PTA Events Calendar.
 Consider times when membership campaign materials will be presented to the school community and over the summer.